 These symptoms indicate a need for immediate diagnosis and treatment.
 When the nerves in question are compressed, they can be permanently damaged as a result of loss of blood flow and oxygen.
 When this happens, the patient can face permanent loss of sensation in the pelvic and legs areas and loss of control of bladder and bowel function.
 If treated promptly, these results can be minimized, making it imperative that physicians respond appropriately when presented with this issue.
 In order to properly diagnose the situation, a doctor must order an appropriate diagnostic test, including a lumbosacral spine X-ray, an MRI, or a CT scan.

-Treatment for Cauda Equina Syndrome and Financial Needs
+Treatment for CES and Financial Needs

 When Cauda Equina Syndrome is misdiagnosed or not treated in a timely manner, permanent damage and disability can occur.
 Insurance companies often underestimate the amount of financial support needed for those suffering as a result of CES, but it is imperative that victims seek out compensation that will truly cover their daily needs.